mkhnuser/e_store/README.md

 As a seller, I want to be able to add goods to e-store, so that users of this store will buy them.
 As a seller, I want my personal protected account, so that no-one else is able to impersonate me.

+## Philosophical Considerations

+The Project Structure has to be as simple as possible.